wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 * *xivo-auth* has been renamed *wazo-auth*

-  * If you have developped a xivo-auth authentication backend the name of the entry point has changed to `wazo_auth.backends`.
+  * If you have developed a xivo-auth authentication backend the name of the entry point has changed to `wazo_auth.backends`.
 You should make this modification in your plugin's setup.py file in the entry_point section.
   * If your custom development use service discovery to find xivo-auth, you will have to search for the *wazo-auth* service instead of *xivo-auth*.

 17.13